simonsobs/pixell/README.rst

 Compiling from source (advanced / development workflow)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For compilation instructions specific to NERSC/cori, see NERSC_.

 The easiest way to install from source is to use the ``pip`` tool,
 with the ``--no-binary`` flag.
 This will download the source distribution
 and compile it for you.
 Don't forget to make sure you have CC and FC set